 “The New Woman” as she was called, cut her hair into a short bob inspired by popular movie stars of the time such as Louise Brooks and Colleen Moore.
 Interestedly enough, some women reportedly went to barber shops to get their hair cut short since female salons were used to styling and curling long hair.

 We will take you through some of the most popular 1920s hairstyles for short, medium, and long hair.
 In addition, you can see some of the era’s biggest and most iconic stars.
 1930s hairstyles would continue in the same vein, with more volume and looser curls gaining favor.

 The Eton crop

-This was the most extreme of the new shorter hairstyles of the time.
-It was called the Eton crop because it resembled how Eton schoolboys wore their hair – slightly longer than was fashionable for men at the time.
+This was the most extreme of the new shorter 1920s hairstyles of the time.
+It was called the Eton crop because it resembled how Eton schoolboys wore their hair – slightly longer than was fashionable for men during the 20s.

 The bob cut

 Bob cuts were a huge deal for 1920s hairstyles and signified the roaring twenties like no other hairstyle.
 Women who got bobs were symbolically throwing away the old ideas of femininity that were tied to long, flowing hair from the Victorian era.

 Bobs were a statement, and they told the world about exactly what sort of modern woman you were.
 Women with bobbed hair were seen as fashion-forward and keeping up with the latest trends.

 Movie stars like Louise Brooks made the iconic hairstyle popular.
 A variation of the bob that was cut at the nape at the back, and at the ears new the front was the shingle bob.
 It’s one of those 1920s hairstyles that young women wore frequently.